 I believe in going after dreams, in living a big life and in living in true authenticity and joy.
 I want a life that is full of love and experiences that make me grow and expand my life and relationships.

-We bought a used car for cash and put our financed suv up for sale.
-It finally sold in the spring of 2015, we owed more than it sold for and we had to pay the different and take a loss but we wouldn’t change it.
-That same time we were down to just around $1500 of debt.
+We bought a used car for cash and put our financed SUV up for sale.
+It finally sold in the spring of 2015, we owed more than it sold for and we had to pay the difference and take a loss but we wouldn’t change it.
+At that same time, we were down to just around $1500 of debt.
 Free of car payments and only a small minimum payment on 1 card left we felt our world start to open up again.
 We’d been dreaming of moving out of the house we were in but were upside down in it and couldn’t figure out how to make it happen.
 You can read all about that miraculous story here.
-From paying down all that debt we were finally almost debt free but we were cash poor.
+From paying down all that debt we were finally almost debt-free but we were cash poor.
 We knew we had to make that move happen.

 - We set a budget every month.
-I can tell you what we spent in each area of our life for any month going back years.
-I had to know exactly where all our money was going and then from there decide what to cut and what to allow.
-I keep really detailed spreadsheets and I LOVE it, it must balance out my artsy side but I get a complete natural high from doing our finances and calculating all the numbers.
+I can tell you what we spent in each area of our life for any month going back years, exactly where all our money was going and then from there decide what to cut and what to allow.
+I keep really detailed spreadsheets and I LOVE it, it must balance out my artsy side but I get a completely natural high from doing our finances and calculating all the numbers.

 - Our entertainment budget averaged only $20 a month.
 FOR THE WHOLE FAMILY!!
-That is pretty much a few redbox rentals and then add up the extra over a few months and it’s a cheap night out.
+That is pretty much a few Redbox rentals and then we’d add up the extra over a few months and eventually have enough for a cheap night out.
 We saw 1 movie at the theatre as a family and went to 1 county fair as a family in 22 months.
-We had tons of bonfires, game nights, movie nights at home and work nights.
-Plus we knew that we wanted to pour money towards debt and a couple strategic vacations. (this was not counting our family vacation – where we flew then stayed with a family member)
+We had tons of bonfires, game nights, movie nights at home, and work nights.
+Plus we knew that we wanted to pour money towards debt and a couple of strategic vacations. (this was not counting our family vacation – where we flew then stayed with a family member)